parisimio/hello-world/README.md

 # hello-world

 I am learning pretty fast... surprising myself.
-I like wine and cheese.
+I like coffee more than wine and cheese.